Mo-Mosala/DOM_Based_Attacks/postmessage-bugbounty-methodology.md

 - [ ] The specific origin-check defect, named against §3's taxonomy (or
       "missing entirely").
 - [ ] The specific sink, named against §2.3's taxonomy.
+- [ ] If a content-level filter on the payload (e.g. a `(`/`)` blacklist) was
+      also present and bypassed via §3.8, document it as a **separate** defect from the origin check — both should be listed and both should be fixed, since patching only one leaves the other exploitable on its own if the other control is ever removed or weakened independently.
 - [ ] Root-cause isolation: a negative-control test (fails from a non-matching origin) and, if relevant, a filter-bypass isolation test (§5 Step 5).